xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

    * Make sure you install Node.js into a location where you have full **Read** and **Write** permissions.

-   3. Set up your devices
+   3. Set up the devices

    * Turn on the phone's developer mode.
 Go to **Settings** > **Developer options**, enable: